-They make a wonderful snack or dessert, whether you use one type of berry or a mixture of two or more.
+Berries are undeniably delicious.
+They make a wonderful snack or dessert, whether you use one type or a mix of two or more.

-Although they are naturally sweet and require no additional sweetener, adding a bit of heavy or whipped cream can transform them into a more elegant dessert.
+Though they’re naturally sweet and require no additional sweetener, adding a bit of heavy or whipped cream can transform them into a more elegant dessert.

 Another way to include berries in your diet is as part of a salad.

 To discover the nearly endless versatility of berries, browse the internet for healthy recipes.

 SUMMARY Berries are delicious when served alone, with cream, or in healthy recipes.